PerfectAudience/reign/README.md

         MetricsData metricsData = metricsService.getServiceMetrics("clusterA", "serviceA")
         CounterData requestCounterData = metricsData.getCounter("requests");
         System.out.println("Number of requests across the service is " + requestCounterData.getCount());

+        /** EXAMPLE #2:  metrics service example using a callback when metrics are rotated **/
+        // a class that we want to instrument with metrics and we want to use references to Metric counters
+        // instead of always retrieving them from a MetricRegistryManager instance public class MyClass {
+            private volatile Counter requestCounter;
+            private volatile Counter errorCounter;

+            public void setRequestCounter( Counter requestCounter ) {
+                this.requestCounter = requestCounter;
+            }

+            public void setErrorCounter( Counter errorCounter ) {
+                this.errorCounter = errorCounter;
+            }
+        }

+        // get metrics service
+        MetricsService metricsService = reign.getService("metrics");

+		// define a metrics rotation callback that updates counters used in the MyClass instance as metrics are rotated MetricRegistryManagerCallback callback = new MetricRegistryManagerCallback() {
+			private MyClass myClass;

+		    public void setMyClass(MyClass myClass) {
+		        this.myClass = myClass;
+		    }

+		    public void rotated(MetricRegistry current, MetricRegistry previous) {
+		        myClass.setRequestCounter(current.counter("requestCounter"));
+		        myClass.setErrorCounter(current.counter("errorCounter"));
+		    }
+		};

+		// get a MetricRegistry manager which will rotate data every 60 seconds, and notify when rotating via a callback RotatingMetricRegistryManager registryManager = new RotatingMetricRegistryManager(60, TimeUnit.SECONDS, callback);

+        // export data from the service node to ZooKeeper every 10 seconds metricsService.scheduleExport("clusterA", "serviceA", registryManager, 10, TimeUnit.SECONDS);

 ### Shutting down